 Basion-dens interval (BDI)

 BDI is due mainly to atlanto-occipital dissociation (AOD), which can include dislocation and subluxation, multiple research papers have been conducted on the subject.
-However, most of these are case studies and are regarded as third place regarding the level of evidence.
+It is a key radiological measurement for craniocervical instability, often used together with BAI Basion-Axial Interval.

 Is BDI a widely utilized radiology measurement?

-Yes, basion-dens interval (BDI) is a widely utilized measurement by Neurosurgeons.
-For example:
+Yes, basion-dens interval (BDI) is a widely utilized measurement by neurosurgeons around the world.

 What part of my body involves the basion-dens interval (BDI)?

 The basion-dens interval (BDI) is the distance between two points in your neck: the basion and the tip of the dens.
 Doctors use this measurement to check for injuries in the neck area.
-The basion is a point at the base of your skull, and the dens is a projection of a bone in your neck.
+The basion is a point at the base of your skull, and the dens is a projection of the C2 vertebra.

 What can disturb the regular basion-dens interval (BDI)?